o19s/awesome-opensearch-ai/README.md

 ![OpenSearch Logo](https://opensearch.org/assets/img/opensearch-logo-themed.svg)

 A curated list of awesome resources for OpenSearch AI integrations, frameworks, and tools.
-Focused on generative AI, vector search, agents, and related technologies.
+Focused on generative AI, agents, and related technologies.
+We aren't trying to cover the vector space or the hybrid query space.

 :star: Star us on GitHub — it helps!